keeba/fxtrading/README.md

 Cancelling the order will remove the entry from Parent Orders, allowing the user to cancel the order only if Status is Open or Rejected.

-Child order can only be executed at current price, forcing the user to execute at current price and marked as complete by default.
+Child order can only be executed at current price, forcing the user to execute at current price and marking as Complete by default.
+Parent Order and Positions for the corresponding symbol will be updated when a Child Order is added.

 Showing net profit/loss as the average price in positions if the net quantity is zero (sell and buy quantity is same).